jaredboynton/postman-saml-auth-router/README.md

 - ✅ **Complete Blocking**: Prevent all Postman access
 - ❌ **SAML Enforcement**: Cannot redirect while preserving OAuth

-**The Technical Reality**: Infrastructure tools are the wrong layer for application-specific authentication logic.
-Even dedicated OAuth proxy solutions struggle with session state management.
+**The Technical Reality**: This is a fundamental OAuth architecture challenge, not a Postman limitation.
+Infrastructure tools operate at the wrong layer for application-specific authentication logic.
+Even dedicated OAuth proxy solutions struggle with session state management across any OAuth-enabled application.

 **Comprehensive Analysis**: See [Alternative Analysis](docs/ALTERNATIVE_ANALYSIS.md) for detailed technical assessment with supporting research from CrowdStrike, Zscaler, F5, and OAuth security studies.

-**Bottom Line**: Organizations wanting "SAML enforcement while maintaining Postman functionality" have exactly one viable option: this local daemon approach.
+**Bottom Line**: Organizations wanting "SAML enforcement while maintaining OAuth application functionality" have exactly one viable option: application-aware proxy solutions like this local daemon approach.

 ## Requirements